Improvised Electronic Device: Singles

 Improvised Electronic Device spawned two singles.
 The first, "Shifting Through the Lens", was released a few weeks before the album.
 The title track comes in an extended version and as digital download-only edit.
 The single also includes the track "Angriff" and the non-album instrumental "Endless Void".

 "Angriff [Remix]" is the second single from the album.
 It was released on the occasion of Front Line Assembly's tour in Europe together with mind.in.a.box in September and October 2010, due to "Angriff" having "developed [in]to a club hit."
 Originally, the single was announced to be available only at live shows.
 Angriff contains a radio edit and several remixes of the title track, of which four are works by Mindless Faith, Skold, mind.in.a.box, and Project Pitchfork.
-The track "Attack the Masses", although credited as unreleased, was already released as a bonus track for the deluxe edition of Improvised Electronic Device, while "Freakuency" is a track previously unreleased.
+The track "Attack the Masses", although credited as unreleased, had already been released as a bonus track for the deluxe edition of Improvised Electronic Device, while "Freakuency" was a previously unreleased track.